AD FS single sign-on settings

 Set-AdfsProperties -EnableKmsi $true

 With KMSI disabled, the default single sign-on period is 8 hours.
-This can be configured using the property SsoLifetime.
+The single sign-on period can be configured using the property SsoLifetime.
 The property is measured in minutes, so its default value is 480.

 Set-AdfsProperties –SsoLifetime <Int32\>

 With KMSI enabled, the default single sign-on period is 24 hours.
-This can be configured using the property KmsiLifetimeMins.
+The single sign-on period with KMSI enabled can be configured using the property KmsiLifetimeMins.
 The property is measured in minutes, so its default value is 1440.

 Set-AdfsProperties –KmsiLifetimeMins <Int32\>